These are some of the techniques that Carol uses to create her beautiful art.

 Additional work may be added to the plate as necessary - perhaps adding further line work to strengthen or darken areas, or smoothing areas with a burnishing tool to lighten them.
 In this photo Carol is burnishing the copper plate.

-After drying, the black and white etching can be hand painted with the finest lightfast artist’s grade watercolors, making each etching truly unique.
+After the paper dries, the black and white etching may be hand painted with the finest lightfast artist’s grade watercolors, making each etching truly unique.
 Transparent washes which contrast with the rich blackness of the etching, and vivid dabs of pure pigment which enliven its surface are added.
 The watercolor is as vital as the etching in achieving the effect of light and shadow which makes Carol Collette's images convincing impressions of the world around us.

 The etching and painting are complete now and the print is titled, signed and numbered in pencil.

 Signing and numbering prints is a relatively modern practice.
 The most common method used today is to record in pencil, on the left side of the print, the size of the edition and the number of that particular proof.
 For example, 143/450 means that there were 450 impressions in the edition, of which this is number 143.
 The signature usually appears at the right margin of the print.
 An Artist Proof is an impression not part of the regular edition.
 These usually become the property of the artist or his printer.
 Some may be sold along with the numbered edition.
 Such proofs are usually identified in the left margin (in place of a number) by one of the following markings:"Artist Proof" written in longhand, or "A.P."

 Each etching is printed on Rives BFK or Somerset Heavyweight, both imported heavy weight 100% rag papers.
 Ample borders are all around the image.

 DRYPOINT (also called DRYPOINT ENGRAVING)